Afternoon Program at Sunbeam!

 *Siblings: Get 10% off when registering together.

 We prioritize child-directed play and imagination!
-While we invite children to help in the garden and care for the animals we have on site, our daily flow is based on their choices and interests.
+Our daily flow is based on kids' choices and interests.
 We offer children a safe space to be themselves, relax, play with friends, and move their bodies.
 Children can climb the oak tree, play in the mud kitchen, cook from the garden, tend animals, and create with tinkering and visual art materials.

 Typically, our afternoon kids choose to run and climb and engage in imaginative play and storytelling, which we fully support!

-We welcome all young children, including homeschoolers, to join Sunbeam Afternoon for outdoor play, animal care, garden tending and cooking, and emergent projects based on their interest.
+We welcome our 4-6-year-olds to Sunbeam Afternoon for outdoor play, animal care, garden tending and cooking, and emergent projects based on their interest.

 We offer a variety of materials as well as naturalist experiences to provide "just-right challenges" as well as time and space for them to decompress and "just be" after their morning learning experiences.